-All students live within easy walking distance of grocery stores, cafes and restaurants, bakeries, dry-cleaning shops, banks, and other amenities, including a lively, weekly outdoor "people's market" offering fresh fruit and vegetables, fish, and flowers.
+The neighborhood of Pangrati is desirable for its central location, proximity to sites, monuments and museums, and access to the National Gardens and the wooded slopes of Lykavittos Hill.
+It is also within easy walking distance of grocery stores, cafes and restaurants, bakeries, dry-cleaning shops, banks, and other amenities, including a lively weekly outdoor "people's market" offering fresh fruit and vegetables, fish, and flowers.

-There are generally no more than a few CYA apartments within a given building.
-The advantage of these accommodations over typical student dormitories is that students have a greater opportunity to interact with their Greek neighbors and generally live like Athenians do.
+There are generally only a few CYA apartments in any given apartment building.
+The advantage of these accommodations over typical student dormitories is that you will have more opportunity to interact with your Greek neighbors and generally live like Athenians do.

-Student housing is arranged by College Year in Athens and is included in the Program Fee.
+Student housing is arranged by CYA and is included in the program fee.
 Accepted students should fill out the Housing Form as soon as possible; this form helps CYA staff match students with their roommates.
-While every effort will be made to accommodate specific requests and placements, preferences cannot be guaranteed.
-CYA's priority is to accommodate each student in a safe environment conducive to learning and cultural immersion.
+While every effort is made to accommodate specific requests and placements, preferences cannot be guaranteed.
+CYA's priority is to accommodate you in a safe environment which is conducive to learning and cultural immersion.
 For these reasons, CYA reserves the right to alter or change accommodation at any time.

-Apartments are located in residential buildings, therefore students live among Greek families.
+Since CYA apartments are located in residential buildings, students live among Greek families.
 Apartment main entrance doors have safety locks.
-Emergency information is posted in each apartment near the door.
-Smoke detectors, a fire extinguisher and a fire blanket are part of standard equipment in all apartments.
+Emergency information is posted in each apartment near the door, and smoke detectors, a fire extinguisher and a fire blanket are part of standard equipment in all apartments.

-Program fees include housekeeping services for each apartment once every 8-10 days.
+Program fees include housekeeping services for each apartment once every 8 to 10 days.
 Students are nevertheless expected to keep common areas clean and in good order.